-The Company owes up to \$0.7 million of post combination compensation related to certain service and performance conditions.
-As of June 30, 2022, it is probable that the conditions will be met, and as a result, the Company recorded \$0.1 million in stock-based compensation expense through June 30, 2022.
+The Company owes up to \$0.7 million of compensation related to certain service and performance conditions.
+As of September 30, 2022, it is probable that the conditions will be met, and as a result, the Company recorded \$0.2 million in stock-based compensation expense through September 30, 2022.

-Chief Executive Officer Awards
+Executive Officer Awards

-On May 2, 2022, the Board of Directors of the Company granted an award of 10.8 million RSUs to Austin Russell, the Company's Chief Executive Officer.
-The grant date fair value per share was \$12.61 per share.
-The Company recorded \$3.5 million in in stock-based compensation expense related to this award.
-This award represents Mr. Russell's total compensation from the Company, and is subject to all of the following vesting conditions:
+On May 2, 2022, the Board granted an award of 10.8 million RSUs to Austin Russell, the Company's Chief Executive Officer.
+The grant date fair value per share was \$8.70 per share.
+This award represents Mr. Russell's total compensation from the Company.
+On August 19, 2022, the Board granted 500,000 RSUs to each of Thomas Fennimore, the Company's Chief Financial Officer and Alan Prescott, the Company's Chief Legal Officer.
+The grant date fair value per share was \$6.12 per share.